Black Lives Matter holds 'Black Xmas' protests in Minnesota, California

 The night before this year’s Macy’s Thanksgiving Day parade in New York, members of the group marched through Macy’s Herald Square flagship store to show solidarity with the Minneapolis chapter.

-Additional reporting by Cutis Skinner in San Francisco; Writing by Ben Klayman; Editing by Scott Malone and James Dalgleish
+Additional reporting by Cutis Skinner in San Francisco; Writing by Ben Klayman; Editing by Scott Malone, James Dalgleish and Ken Wills